jbroadway/saasy/README.md

 ## Future

-* Admin dashboard to show # of organizations and accounts
+* Admin dashboard to manage organizations and accounts
 * Drop menus in the navbar
 * Customizable theme colours
-* Billing management
+* Billing/subscription management

 ## Customization